Kot Engenharia

 Introduction

-It is common practice to design the superstructure and infrastructure elements separately.
-In this simplistic approach, the soil is considered to be an indisplaceable support and its influence on the superstructure is disregarded.
-Similarly, the loads on the fixed supports are used to design the infrastructure, and the stiffness of the superstructure is disregarded.
+It is common practice to design superstructure and substructure elements separately.
+In this context, the ground is treated as a fixed support, and its influence on the superstructure is disregarded.
+Similarly, the loads on the fixed supports are used to design the substructure, while the stiffness of the superstructure is disregarded.

-The traditional approach can provide satisfactory results, especially in the case of soils with low deformability.
-There are several situations, however, in which this approach may be mistaken or unfeasible.
-In these cases, soil-structure interaction (SSE) should be considered, defined by NBR 6122 [1] as structural analysis processes that jointly consider the deformabilities of the infrastructure and superstructure.
+In general, the traditional approach can yield satisfactory results, especially in the case of soils with low deformability.
+There are several situations, however, in which this approach may be incorrect or unfeasible.
+In such cases, therefore, soil-structure interaction (SSI) should be considered, defined by NBR 6122 [1] as structural analysis processes that jointly consider the deformabilities of the substructure and superstructure.

-The advent of numerical methods and their application in the field of structural analysis has led to more sophisticated approaches to representing soil-structure interaction in a more realistic and accurate way in terms of the behavior of structures.
-However, representing this interaction can be a very complex task.
+Furthermore, the advent of numerical methods and their application in the field of structural analysis has led to the adoption of more sophisticated approaches to modeling soil-structure interaction, providing a more realistic and accurate representation of structural behavior.
+However, modeling this interaction can be a highly complex task.

-Soil is a heterogeneous medium resulting from the decomposition of rocks by the action of physical or chemical agents, whether or not it contains decomposed organic matter, with liquid and gas in the empty spaces between the solid particles.
-Given its nature, its composition and, consequently, its physical and mechanical properties can be quite variable along the stratigraphic profile and difficult to determine.
+In other words, soil is a heterogeneous medium resulting from the decomposition of rocks by physical or chemical agents, which may or may not contain decomposed organic matter, with liquid and gas filling the voids between the solid particles.
+For this reason, its composition—and consequently its physical and mechanical properties—can vary considerably along the soil profile and are difficult to determine.

-Kot has a Civil Engineering team Civil Engineering experience in modeling and analyzing structures where the use of soil-structure interaction is most appropriate, or even indispensable, providing reliable engineering solutions for its clients.
+Finally, Kot has a Civil Engineering team Civil Engineering expertise in structural modeling and analysis, where the consideration of soil-structure interaction is highly recommended—or even essential—enabling the firm to provide reliable engineering solutions to its clients.

 Soil-structure interaction and its applications

-The soil-structure interaction mechanism can be used in various types of structures.
-Some of the applications are
+In general, the soil-structure interaction mechanism can be applied to various types of structures.
+For example, some of its applications include:

 1. Foundation analysis;